stonepros/stone/doc/rbd/rbd-mirroring.rst

 from a single host for clarity.

-See the `rbd`_ manpage for additional details of how to connect to different Ceph clusters.
+See the `rbd`_ manpage for additional details of how to connect to different Stone clusters.

-.. note:: The cluster name in the following examples corresponds to a Ceph configuration file of the same name (e.g. /etc/ceph/site-b.conf).
+.. note:: The cluster name in the following examples corresponds to a Stone configuration file of the same name (e.g. /etc/ceph/site-b.conf).
 See the `ceph-conf`_ documentation for how to configure multiple clusters.
 Note that ``rbd-mirror`` does **not** require the source and destination clusters